 Our revised isoseismal areas are significantly smaller than equivalent intensities derived by Oldham.
-For example, the radius of his 4th isoseist (allegedly equivalent to RF VI) lies between our MSK Intensity III and IV radii, and his 3rd isoseist (RF VII-VIII) is similar in radius to our MSK Intensity IV (Table 1). i.e. Oldham's intensities are apparently inflated by roughly 1.5 to more than 3 intensity units.
-This comparison is of interest because previous investigations have assumed that Rossi-Forel or Mercalli intensities from India earthquakes could be assumed to reliable quantitative indicators for the derivation of relations between shaking area and magnitude (Johnston, 1996; Bilham, 1995).
+For example, the radius of his 4th isoseist (allegedly equivalent to RF VI) lies between our MSK Intensity III and IV radii, and his 3rd isoseist (RF VII-VIII) is similar in radius to our MSK Intensity IV (Table 1). i.e. Oldham's intensities are apparently inflated by roughly 1.5 intensity units.
+This comparison is of interest because previous investigations have assumed that Oldham's Rossi-Forrel equivalents could be converted to their approximate Mercalli Intensity equivalents for the derivation of relations between shaking area and magnitude (Johnston, 1996).

-The 1897 earthquake is the earliest earthquake in India for which an instrumental estimate of earthquake magnitude (Ms=8.0±0.02, Ambraseys, [2000]), a geometric seismic moment from geodesy (Mo=8.1±0.1, Bilham and England, [2001]) and isoseismal areas (appendix), are available.
+The 1897 earthquake is the first earthquake in India for which an instrumental estimate of earthquake magnitude (Ms= 8.0 ± 0.02 , Ambraseys, [2000]), a geometric seismic moment from geodesy (Mo= 8.1 ± 0.1 , Bilham and England, [2001]) and isoseismal areas (Table 1), are available.
+A physical relation between the area within a given isoseismal contour and moment magnitude has been proposed by Frankel (1994) with the form